UK's Osborne: Scottish nationalist leader Salmond is misleading Scots

 In February Britain’s three main political parties launched a unified campaign intended to warn Scots that a currency union was off the table no matter who won a general election in May next year.

-Since then, opinion polls have narrowed but nationalists still have ground to make up ahead of the Sept.
-18 vote and the “Better Together” campaign against a split has been criticised for taking an overly-negative approach.
+Since then, opinion polls have narrowed but nationalists still have ground to make up ahead of the September 18 vote and the “Better Together” campaign against a split has been criticized for taking an overly-negative approach.

 On Wednesday a TNS poll found support for Scotland to vote to leave had nudged up one percentage point to 30 percent while opposition rose one point to 42 percent, leaving 28 percent undecided.